asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ## Step-by-step Instructions

+A step-by-step guide is given here to show how the guest owner can create the JinDisk-protected image and unlock the image during startup.
+All commands in this guide are expected to be executed on the host machine if not specified.

 ### Environment settings

 If one just intends to test the functionalities of JinDisk through this demo, this step may be skipped.
 However, if running the demo on a TDX or an SEV-SNP machine, it is imperative to have a TEE host system in place.
 The TEE host system requires the installation of essential software including QEMU, OVMF, and a patched Linux kernel.